 With its vibrant cities and wild landscapes, Finland offers great opportunities for the solo traveler.
 If you’re into outdoor activities, you’ll be in your element with hiking, fishing, skiing, canoeing and more.
 If it’s a digital detox you need, or you’re looking to de-stress from work, Finland’s wilderness will replenish your energy and reconnect you with nature.
 Don’t feel like traveling alone?
 Joining a Flash Pack adventure means you can enjoy all your experiences with a group of like-minded solo travelers.
 Sharing those amazing moments – like cold-water therapy and spotting the Northern Lights – will create memories to last a lifetime.

 Is it safe to travel solo in Finland?

 Finland is considered one of the safest countries in the world.
 According to a social experiment, 11 out of 12 lost wallets in Helsinki were returned to their owners.
-With its forward-thinking and open-minded culture, male, female and LGBTQ+ travellers will feel equally at ease.
-Solo travellers might prefer the safety and security of travelling with a Flash Pack group.
+With its forward-thinking and open-minded culture, male, female and LGBTQ+ travelers will feel equally at ease.
+Solo travelers might prefer the safety and security of traveling with a Flash Pack group.

 Ready for your next adventure?
 Try group solo travel in Finland with Flash Pack – designed exclusively for people in their 30s and 40s, seeking the independence of solo travel within the safety of a group.